yufeikang/home-assistant.io/source/_integrations/nice_go.markdown

 ha_integration_type: hub
 ---

-The **Nice G.O.** {% term integration %} lets you control Nice G.O. garage doors through Home Assistant.
+The **Nice G.O.** {% term integration %} is used to integrate with [Nice/Linear](https://linear-solutions.com/) and [Mighty Mule](https://mightymule.com/) products.
+This integration is used for garage doors and gate openers created by these companies.

 Device names in Home Assistant are generated based on the names defined in your Nice G.O. mobile app.

 ## Prerequisites